 The Board currently comprises an Executive Chairman (Simon Rollason), two further Executive Directors (Mark Pryor and Rakesh Patel) and one Non-Executive Director (Sally Schofield).
-The Board considers that Sally Schofield meets the criteria for independence included in the ASX Best Practice Recommendations and that she is independent of management and free from any business or other relationships which could materially interfere with the exercise of her independent judgement.
+The Board considers that Sally Schofield is independent of management and free from any business or other relationships which could materially interfere with the exercise of her independent judgement, notwithstanding that she has been granted share options.